-The aim of this strategy is to get your money fast.
+The aim of this strategy is to get a potential profit quickly.
 Regarded as one of the most advanced trading strategies, the idea of this technique is that trading is done in little time frames with profits gained frequently after slight moves in the Forex market.
 It's an impressive and innovative Forex strategy, but it does require a detailed analysis of the market before a trade is offered.
 This type of currency trading sits well with day traders who are risk averse.

 This Forex trading strategy has the potential to help you make significant profits quickly and efficiently.
 The question is, how do you scalp Forex?

 Basically, it is taking out a position for any time less than five minutes.
 Do note that this tends to be the main drawback to this Forex trading strategy.
-If you trade in a short time frame, you cannot make a lot of money.
+If you trade in a short time frame, you cannot make a decent return on your investment.
 This is because pairs only go up or down by one or two pips.
-As you may already be aware, making more pips means making more money.
+As you may already be aware, making more pips means more profit.
 For this reason, Forex scalpers tend to trade in mass quantities.
 Instead of trading, let's say, two lots, they'll trade an average upwards of five to fifty lots.
 Usually, the more advanced Forex trading skills you have, the larger your capital and the larger your volumes are.